hi-sushanta/LiveStreamFaceAndHandDetectionApp/README.md

-# Live Stream Face Detection in Opencv and Streamlit
+# Live Stream Face And Hand Detection in Opencv and Streamlit